Call us for a Free Consultation: +91-9741165895

 What are the benefits of copyright registration in India?

 You can protect your work from being copied and if someone uses it without your permission, you can sue such party for copyright infringement.
-Having a copyright serves as a prime facie evidence in court to prove the originality of work.
+Having copyright serves as prima facie evidence in court to prove the originality of work.
 Copyright owners can monetize their work by sale or offering for sale a copy to any third party regardless of whether such copy has been sold on previous instances.

 What is the term of copyright protection in India?

 Generally, literary or musical or artistic works are granted copyright protection for a period, which extends throughout the lifetime of the author plus 60 years from the year in which the author dies.
 Cinematographic films, photographs and computer programs are protected for 60 years from the end of the year in which work is made public.
-Sounds recording have a term of 60 years form the end of the year in which the recording was first published.
+Sounds recording have a term of 60 years from the end of the year in which the recording was first published.